list91/SocketClicker/README.md

 # SocketClicker Browser Extension

 Chrome extension for automated web interactions through remote commands.
+Works in conjunction with proxy-pilot server to execute automated browser actions.

+## Integration with proxy-pilot

+SocketClicker is designed to work seamlessly with the proxy-pilot server:
+- proxy-pilot sends commands to control browser actions
+- SocketClicker executes these commands and provides feedback
+- Communication happens via local HTTP endpoints (default port: 5000)
+- Supports command queuing and sequential execution

 ## Features